navymerianda/food-truck/README.md

    -> Helps us make HTTP requests to external APIs.

 3. API usage restrictions:
-   -> Although, I have given out the APP_TOKEN in this case for your testing purposes.
+   -> Although, I have not given out the APP_TOKEN in this case.
 I would recommend having your own
       APP_TOKEN for using the API heavily.